tony-shifflett/GA-Basic-JQuery-Assignment/README.md

 ### 1. Main Assignment - EST TIME: 1.5hr
 - Work through this lecture first: [jquery Events](https://git.generalassemb.ly/SEIR-1207/js-programmatic-dom-and-events)
 - Then attempt this exercise: [Random Imager](./random-imager.md)
-- Work through the following lectures to finish learning about jquery
 - When completed submit your HW link via the HW Submission Form pinned to the classroom channel.